-Course O Course Outcomes: On compl On completion of this course, the student will be able to: CO-1 Understand the basic approaches and Core ideas of Cloud Computing.
+Course Outcomes : On completion of this course, the student will be able to : CO-1 Understand the basic approaches and Core ideas of Cloud Computing.
 CO-2 Understand the Challenges and approaches in the management of the Cloud environments.
 CO-3 Familiarize with advanced paradigms and solutions necessary for building and managing modern Cloud environments.
 CO-4 Envision use of Cloud environment in Enterprise.